1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 19) The procumation was unrealistic and served to help the attack against vevlo

-“In 1935-1936, however, Lysenko and Prezent announced
-a new concept of heredity in opposition to the generally
-accepted chromosome theory which they denounced as reac¬
-tionary, idealist, metaphysical, and barren”
-(Medvedev and Lerner, p.
-20)

 “The opposite side in the polemic was represented in 1936
 by the majority of leaders of the genetical, cytological, and